Aecasorg/Equine-Foaling-Alarm/README.md

 False positives can happen, however this is common with most other systems and is preferable to the alternative.

+This project was inspired by: https://create.arduino.cc/projecthub/pittex/foaling-monitor-139532

+Arduino MKR GSM 1400 was used for this project.

 # Product Name
 > Short blurb about what your product does.